tinawng/Blog/content/posts/reverse-engineering-a-streaming-website-ep-1.md

 So let's explore website sources, hoping to find something interesting.

-<markdown-image :src="slug + '/website-screenshot-9.jpg'" alt="website-screenshot-9" description="This view is from the 'Sources' devtools tab"></markdown-image>
+<markdown-image src="reverse-engineering-a-streaming-website-ep-1/website-screenshot-9.jpg" alt="website-screenshot-9" description="This view is from the 'Sources' devtools tab"></markdown-image>

 Erff..
 Not a lot to play with.
 In fact, based on their names, not a single JS file looks promising.
 As they only contain so little code I'll inspect them all.

 As html file can contains chunks of JS code, I'm going to take a look at `index.html` as well.
 It's the very first loaded file when visiting a website so it's a great place to hide some sneaky code 👻